-Join Ben Long for an in-depth discussion in this video Critiquing the foreground and background assignment, part of Foundations of Photography: Composition.
+Join Ben Long for an in-depth discussion in this video Critiquing the foreground and background assignment, part of Photography Foundations: Composition.

 Connie Imboden: Are we ready to start?
 Ben Long: We are ready to start.…Connie: Okay, so does this fulfill the assignment?
 I love these tires.…Okay so--but what's the relationship, the foreground-background relationship?…Female Speaker: Just an obvious continuation of the form.…Female Speaker 2: There's a repeating shape Could it be the rocks in the background?…Connie: Yeah, I am wondering.
 I'm wondering if there is potential with this little guy up here…and this guy here.
 I'm not sure.…

 Male Speaker: Or it could be like the tires are taking the form of a mountain range.…Connie: Yeah.
 Yeah.
 Male Speaker: And then the mountain range in the background.…Male Speaker 2: What if the light disappeared and the tires went into the background?…Connie: Yeah, that could be interesting.
 That could actually be very interesting.…Male Speaker 3: Another month of the draught and we could probably--…(laughter)…Connie: Ah, I think that's much better.…Male Speaker 4: And I think the black-and- white simplifies it so much more.…